-Talk to your/your child's doctor or other healthcare provider if you/your child have any questions about this medicine or your/your child's condition.
+Talk to your doctor or other healthcare provider if you/your child have any questions about this medicine or your condition.
 Medicines are sometimes prescribed for purposes other than those listed in a PATIENT MEDICATION INFORMATION leaflet.
 If you/your child have any concerns about this medicine, ask the doctor.
 The doctor or pharmacist can give you/your child information about this medicine that was written for health care professionals.
 Do not use this medicine for a condition for which it was not prescribed.
 Do not share this medicine with other people.
 A toll-free information service is also available at 1-844-820-5468.